• Skip to primary navigation

 blondie covered in dark chocolate on parchment paper

 These Vintage Salted Caramel Blondies are a classic, no-frills Midwestern bar at their best.
-They are the perfect marriage of Amy Thielen’s Toffee Bars and Shauna Sever’s Caramel Canvas Blondies from Midwest Made (affiliate link) all rolled into one.
+They are the perfect marriage of Amy Thielen’s Toffee Bars and Shauna Sever’s Caramel Canvas Blondies from Midwest Made all rolled into one.
 I have been keeping this blondie recipe on the down-low because, quite honestly, they are blondies that never fail to impress.
 They make me look like a baking rockstar.
 The best part?
 They are so stinking simple to make, it almost makes me embarrassed.

 ingredients for blondie recipe in different size bowls with a napkin